m-cat/rouge/README.md

-# Rouge
+# RougeLines

 [![Build Status](https://secure.travis-ci.org/jneen/rouge.svg)](http://travis-ci.org/jneen/rouge)
 [![Gem Version](https://badge.fury.io/rb/rouge.svg)](http://badge.fury.io/rb/rouge)

 [rouge]: http://rouge.jneen.net/

-[Rouge][] is a pure-ruby syntax highlighter.
+[RougeLines][] is a pure-ruby syntax highlighter.
 It can highlight 100 different languages, and output HTML or ANSI 256-color text.
 Its HTML output is compatible with stylesheets designed for [pygments][].

 If you'd like to help out with this project, assign yourself something from the [issues][] page, and send me a pull request (even if it's not done yet!).
 Bonus points for feature branches.